Simple, quick No Bake Cookies that will impress your guests without them ever guessing they took you about 10 minutes. Score!

 - 1 teaspoon vanilla

-Mix sugar and cocoa in a large saucepan over low heat, add milk slowly.
+Mix sugar and cocoa in a large saucepan over low heat.
+Add milk slowly.
 Stir until sugar dissolves.
-Takes a few minutes.
+This should take a few minutes.

-Bring to a low boil and add shortening and oats, stirring quickly.
-Cook for 1-2 minutes and remove from heat.
+Bring to a low boil then add shortening (or butter) and rolled oats, stirring quickly.
+Cook for 1-2 minutes then remove from heat.

 Add the salt, vanilla and coconut and stir (wooden spoon works well) until mixed well.